stevedekorte/strvct.net/docs/ProjectOverview.md

 #### Navigation Path

-Tiles on the selected are highlighted, and the focused tile - which represents the most recently selected location - is distinguished with a unique highlight.
+Tiles on the selected are highlighted, and the focused tile (which represents the most recently selected location) is distinguished with a unique highlight.

 These highlights and other visual attributes are customizable via themes.